Michigan LLC Name Search

 An illustration of a woman at a desk with a laptop performing a Michigan entity name search.

-To search for business name availability in the state of Michigan, you can follow these steps:
+To search the Michigan business entity database for name availability, you can follow these steps:

 1. Visit the official website of the Michigan Department of Licensing and Regulatory Affairs (LARA), which is responsible for business registrations: Michigan LARA